(Updated 8/10/2023: Updated a few URLs, and some minor grammatical changes.)

 With Quake getting a remaster by Nightdive earlier this year, I wonder if a Quake II remaster is on the horizon for next year, since that game will be celebrating its 25th anniversary in 2022.
 Or maybe they’ll just port Quake II RTX to console instead, just so people can gawk at the shiny textures that ruin the game’s art design.
 Who knows?

 …dang, now I wanna know how Zaero for Quake II would look on Quake II RTX.
-A shame my computer’s not powerful enough to run it.
+Probably about as bad as vanilla Quake II, but I bet it’s still amusing.

 This was available on Patreon one week early.
 If you wanna see this before everyone else, you don’t have to roam the budget racks at your local department store, just $1 will get you to see these early.
 Check out the Patreon here.